 Lounging in the late autumn sunshine at Ca San Ponzio

 I stayed at Ca San Ponzio, just four kilometers from the town of Barolo.
-Ca San Ponzio has been in the same family for several generations and is owned and managed by two affable brothers, Maurizio and Luciano.
+Ca San Ponzio is a family affair, managed by two affable brothers, Maurizio and Luciano.
+The winery has been in their family for several generations.

 Each morning a lovely breakfast with plenty of fresh fruit, homemade flourless hazelnut cake, and an assortment of regional cheeses and meats are available, along with fresh coffee and an assortment of cereals, juices, and occasionally boiled eggs.

 Yum!
 Breakfast at Ca San Ponzio.
-The hazelnut cake is made fresh daily.
+The hazelnut cake was fresh every day.

 In the afternoon, you can sit by the fireside, or if the weather is nice, people sit outside on comfortable lounges, enjoying a glass of wine and antipasti from the brothers’ entoca.
 If you fancy a nip late at night, you can help yourself to a glass of wine and pay by the honor system.

 I stayed five nights here, but I discovered that many people passing through the area stayed for one night only.
 Depending on when you go, you’ll want to book in advance.
-For example, I was there in the height of the harvest season and they were full.
-You’ll definitely want to book in advance then.
+For example, I was there at the height of the harvest season and they were full.

 Both Maurizio and Luciano are happy to help you plan your time in Barolo and provide reliable information on the area.
 In addition, there are plenty of books and information for tourists in the reception area.